metio/terraform-provider-k8s/docs/data-sources/traefik_io_servers_transport_tcp_v1alpha1_manifest.md

 - `certificates_secrets` (List of String) CertificatesSecrets defines a list of secret storing client certificates for mTLS.
 - `insecure_skip_verify` (Boolean) InsecureSkipVerify disables TLS certificate verification.
-- `peer_cert_uri` (String) MaxIdleConnsPerHost controls the maximum idle (keep-alive) to keep per-host.PeerCertURI defines the peer cert URI used to match against SAN URI during the peer certificate verification.
+- `peer_cert_uri` (String) MaxIdleConnsPerHost controls the maximum idle (keep-alive) to keep per-host.
+PeerCertURI defines the peer cert URI used to match against SAN URI during the peer certificate verification.
 - `root_c_as_secrets` (List of String) RootCAsSecrets defines a list of CA secret used to validate self-signed certificates.
 - `server_name` (String) ServerName defines the server name used to contact the server.
 - `spiffe` (Attributes) Spiffe defines the SPIFFE configuration. (see [below for nested schema](#nestedatt--spec--tls--spiffe))